Bareflank/hypervisor/bfelf_loader/README.md

 [ELF64 spec](https://uclibc.org/docs/elf-64-gen.pdf)

 The entire VMM is a set of shared libraries (also called dynamically linked libraries in Windows), that are compiled to the ELF format using GCC or Clang/LLVM.
 In fact, the VMM has no "binary" executable like a typical application; everything is a shared library.
-To load and execute the VMM modules, Bareflank provides a custom ELF loader that can be used in the kernel (currently Linux is supported, but Windows and UEFI support is coming).
+To load and execute the VMM modules, Bareflank provides a custom ELF loader that can be used in the kernel.

 ## How It is Used